barryclark/jekyll-now/_posts/2020-06-18-class-presentation.md

 title: Twitter Information Analysis and Visualization II
 ---

 I use API method and non-API method to get the data from Twitter.
-Then I used Rstudio to analyze the data and accomplished the visualization.
+Then I used Rstudio to analyze the data and gotten my results which I will share with you below.

-I. API Method:(the data is the tweets information of "realDonaldTrump")
+I. API Method

+1. Data and method to collect the data: I used API key and token from Twitter developer website, and gotten the least information about "realDonaldTrump".

-The result is as follows:
+The plot for time series of tweets frequency is as follows:
 ![images](https://minshimia.github.io/images/Rplot01.png)